ds-04/amanda_deploy/README.md

 - amanda_server.yml (calls its namesake role to: install server packages<sup>1</sup>, disable xinetd, setup server ssh user, setup server ssh user keys, copy amanda-security.conf<sup>2</sup>)
 - amanda_client_restore.yml (playbook; append root public key from client restore systems to server, use ansible to add host-key of server to the client restore systemts - these tasks enable *amrecover* to work)

-<sup>1</sup> Debian is direct from repo, RHEL/Centos via Zmanda RPM url/download.
-RHEL server package also provides client capability.<br>
+<sup>1</sup> Debian is direct from repo, RHEL/Centos 7x via Zmanda RPM url/download this server package also provides client capability.
+Centos8 (Almalinux tested) will come from stream repo of OS<br>
 <sup>2</sup> it is assumed the server will also be a client of itself, this can be disabled/overriden if desired